↑

 Toss to combine, then place the bowl in the refrigerator until you are ready to serve dinner.

-Spicy mayonnaise in a glass bowl with a spoon in it over a white background
+Spicy mayonnaise in a glass bowl with a spoon in it over a marble background with other ingredients around it.

 Next, make the spicy mayonnaise by mixing the mayonnaise and sambal oelek together until well blended.
 Place in the refrigerator, as well.